 Aaron Jobson, President and CEO, Quattrocchi Kwok Architects

-With more than 20 years of architectural experience,Aaron Jobson, AIA, ALEP, CEO and PresidentQuattrocchi Kwok Architects(ϰ), has workedɾٳnumerous school facilities across all grade levels and school types.
-From fپmٱplanning and new campus development to building transformations and critical modernizations, Jobson brings a wealth of experience and insight to the 鶹 Editorial Advisory Board.
+With more than 20 years of architectural experience,Aaron Jobson, AIA, ALEP, CEO and PresidentatQuattrocchi Kwok Architects(QKA), has workedwithnumerous school facilities across all grade levels and school types.
+From facilitiesmasterplanning and new campus development to building transformations and critical modernizations, Jobson brings a wealth of experience and insight to the 鶹 Editorial Advisory Board.

 A founding member of the School Energy Coalition (SEC),Jobson is also a legislative advocate for energy efficiency measures affecting schools and a leading voice on sustainability.
 He has writtenabout Building Information Modeling, sustainable design, community engagement, designing for wellness, and in 2015was certified as an Accredited Learning Environments Planner (ALEP) by the Association for Learning Environments (A4LE).